 Step 5: Confirm the cluster configurations

-Click Next:Confirm Order.
-Confirm the cluster configurations, read the terms of service, and then select terms of service.
-Then, click Create Cluster.
+Click Next:Confirm Order, confirm the configurations, read and select the terms of service, and then click Create Cluster.

 It requires about 10 minutes to create an ACK cluster that contains multiple nodes.